Boltzmann equations for preheating

 where we have introduced the modified phase-space measure

 with $\boldsymbol\kappa\in\lbrace\mathbf{k},\,\mathbf{p},\,\mathbf{q},\,(\mathbf{p}+\mathbf{q}-\mathbf{k})\rbrace$, and defined the set of functions $\lbrace \Delta\omega_{j} |j=1,2,3,4\rbrace$, with

-On making the Wigner-Weisskopf (or Markovian) approximation, we restore energy conservation at each interaction vertex.
+Having made the Wigner-Weisskopf (or Markovian) approximation, we restore energy conservation at each interaction vertex.
 The only kinematically viable process is then the two-to-two scattering, corresponding to the case $j=1$ above.

 The set of functions \smash{$\lbrace f^{(\mathcal{O})}_{(j);\mathbf{p},\mathbf{q},\mathbf{k}}[N,M;t]|j=1,2,3,4\rbrace$} contain the statistical factors, and their explicit expressions are as follows: